 A Bachelor's degree is an internationally recognised diploma that you receive on completion of a Bachelor's programme.
 This degree is obtained in higher education: at a University of Applied Sciences or a Research University.
 At Saxion you will obtain a Bachelor's degree from a University of Applied Sciences.
 The complete programme takes four years.

 At Saxion we have an international student population of about 3500 students with 74 different nationalities to whom we offer many English Bachelor's programmes.
 Do you want to learn more about the programmes you can do at Saxion?
 Check out the overview.

-What is the differences between a University of Applied Sciences and a Research University
+What are the differences between a University of Applied Sciences and a Research University

 At a University of Applied Sciences, the teaching style is focused on figuring out the ‘how’ of subjects.
 The obtained knowledge by this teaching style is concrete and practical.
 This type of teaching prepares you as a student for a specific profession, learning how at apply your obtained knowledge in a solution-oriented way.